 Perform more accurate, faster screening

-Traditional ways of narrowing down a field of candidates, such resume screening, phone interviews and reference checks, are both time-consuming and poor ways of predicting performance.
+Traditional ways of narrowing down a field of candidates, such as resume screening, phone interviews, and reference checks, are not only time-consuming but aren’t always meaningful ways of predicting performance.

 Reduce bias in your hiring process